emacs-mirror/emacs/mps/manual/source/guide/debug.rst

   The MPS provides the source code for a command-line tool implementing this (``tool/noaslr.c``).
-We've confirmed that this works on OS X 10.9.3, but since the technique is undocumented, it may well break in future releases.
+We've confirmed that this works on macOS 10.9.3, but since the technique is undocumented, it may well break in future releases.
 (If you know of a documented way to achieve this, please :ref:`contact us <contact>`.)